umbraco/UmbracoDocs/Extending/FileSystemProviders/index-v9.md

 The MediaPath Scheme defines the current set of rules that decide the format of the Media Path when it is saved into the media archive wherever it is located.

-By default the MediaPath scheme used by Umbraco is the `UniqueMediaPathScheme` this generates a unique 'folder' to place the uploaded image in eg.
+By default, the MediaPath scheme used by Umbraco is the `UniqueMediaPathScheme`.
+This generates a unique 'folder' to place the uploaded image in eg.

 `/media/dozdrg2f/mylovelyimage.jpg`